 There are always indicators that reminds us that we are a different people.
 When engaging in conversations that are not pure and clean the Holy Spirit has a way of convicting and convincing us to talk differently or not to get involved at all.
 When we’ve said something wrong to someone; again He, the Holy Spirit convicts and convinces us of the offence.

 H.S.
 “You are thinking on the heart.
 The word does say the heart is deceitful above all things and desperately wicked who can know it.
 I know the heart of man and knows it even better than man himself.
 I constantly say to you this; that which is in the heart of man is what man will do.
 Many have taught that it is the mind that rules man and tells him what to do when in all actuality it is the heart that rules.
-You see…suggestions are made to the mind and if the heart doesn’t accept the suggestions then the body will not react.
+You see…suggestions are made to the mind and if the heart doesn’t accept the suggestions, then the body will not react.
 Trust me when I say that the mind will only strongly suggest something that you have been subjected to or is still involved in and with.
-If the mind suggest to steal and stealing is in the heart then the christian man will either steal or struggle with not stealing.
+If the mind suggests stealing and stealing is in the heart, then the Christian man will either steal or struggle with not stealing.
 Why the struggle?
 Because stealing hasn’t been uprooted, plucked up by the root therefore it is subject to grow.
 Stealing still has life as long as it has root.
-Where ever there is a live root there is fruit.
+Wherever there is a live root there is fruit.
 Suggestion is a power that reveals what is rooted in the heart and what has been uprooted.
-If in fact there is an area of sin in your life that you struggle with know that this sin is rooted and any sin that you will easily do is rooted and must be plucked up.
+If in fact, there is an area of sin in your life that you struggle with know that this sin is rooted and any sin that you will easily do is rooted and must be plucked up.

 Me: Holy Spirit is everything rooted sin?